tstoegi/MyMeter/README.md

 Q: How can I set an initial counter value?
 <br>
-A: Just send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/total" e.g. "202.23" - after receiving there is a response with "0" and the normal counter "total" should be up to date
+A: Just send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/total" e.g. "202.23" - after receiving that message is removed and you should see the new value.

 Q: How can I install OTA update (via Arduino IDE)?
 <br>
-A: Send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/waitForOTA" and "true" - after message receiving the Wemos will stay online (until the next restart or external reset!).
-You will see a OTA device named "gasmeter_ip_address".
+A: Send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/waitForOTA" with "true" - after receiving that message is removed and you will see the OTA device named "[device_name]_[ip_address]".

 Q: How can I adjust (calibrate) the battery voltage value?
 <br>
-A: Send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/voltageCalibration" e.g. "+0.3" or "-0.5" volt
+A: Send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/voltageCalibration" e.g. "+0.3" or "-0.5" volt - the message has to stay there!

 (c) 2022, 2023 @tstoegi, Tobias Stöger, MIT license